 In May 2020, the Governmental Accounting Standards Board issued GASB Statement No. 96 ("GASB 96"), Subscription-Based Information Technology Arrangements.
-This Statement provides guidance on the accounting and subscription-based reporting for information arrangements (SBITAs) for government end users (governments).
+This Statement provides guidance on the accounting and financial for subscription-based information reporting technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a rightto-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
 A SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
-The School District is currently evaluating the impact this Statement will have on the School District's financial statements when adopted.
+The School District has evaluated the impact of the new SBITA standard and concluded that the School District currently does not have any agreements that would require recording a subscription liability and a right-to-use subscription asset.